Find The Best Insurance

 We make it easy to compare and buy insurance.

-Exchange-traded funds, or ETFs, allow you to start investing easily and at low prices
+Exchange-traded funds allow you to start investing easily and at low prices.

 ETFs are traded on the stock market like stocks, but they’re collections of stocks and bonds, like mutual funds

 In the last decade, ETFs, or exchange-traded funds, have become a popular way for people to invest.
-In particular, robo-advisors and other investment services typically use ETFs to create investment portfolios for you.
+Virtually all brokerages and investment services, including both managed accounts and robo-advisors offer ETFs to create investment portfolios for you.

-An ETF works like a bundle of individual stocks or bonds.
-You trade these funds on a stock exchange, the same way you do with the stock of public companies, but ETFs offer multiple advantages over trading individual stocks.
+An ETF works like a bundle of individual stocks or bonds, but you only own a small percentage of a share for each stock or bond in the “bundle.”
+You trade these funds on a stock exchange, the same way you do with the stock of public companies, but ETFs offer multiple advantages over trading stocks.
+For example, you get more diversity than with a single stock and it’s cheaper to buy a fund with a dozen partial stocks than it is to buy whole shares of all dozen stocks individually.

-All in all, ETFs are often a solid choice whether you’re a new or seasoned investor.
-However, you should talk with an expert, like a financial advisor, for help with specific investment decisions.
+All in all, ETFs are often a solid choice whether you’re a new or seasoned investor because they have a low cost to entry and may insulate you from risk.
+For more help with specific investment decisions, you should talk with an expert like a financial advisor.

 In this article: